gsnilloC/drops-notifier/README.md

 ## Overview

-This project is an AWS Lambda function that integrates with a sneaker API to track sneaker prices, send email notifications to users when the price drops below a target value, and store the data in AWS DynamoDB for future reference.
+This project is an AWS Lambda function that fetches sneaker prices, send email notifications to users when the price drops below a target value, and store the data in AWS DynamoDB for future reference.

 ### Features:
 - **Sneaker Price Lookup**: Fetch real-time sneaker prices and metadata.